Patrick Mathers, Co-founder of VSHN tells us how they automate the operation of applications in the cloud or on-premise.

 In 2014, I co-founded VSHN AG with Aarno Aukia, our CTO, as we identified a business gap between software developers and traditional hosting companies.
 As a Lean Startup, VSHN specialized in the operation of IT platforms through automation, agility, and a continuous improvement process so that software developers could focus on their business and IT operations were relieved.
 Completely location-independent and without its own hardware, VSHN today operates applications according to the DevOps principle on any infrastructure or cloud.

 Based in Zurich and with over 40 employees, VSHN currently manages more than 1,500 servers in various clouds and on-premises for 350 different partners and monitors more than 100,000 services.
-VSHN counts Swiss banks and fintechs, telcos, large e-commerce retailers, and the Swiss as well as the Australian government among its customers.
+VSHN counts Swiss banks and fintech, telcos, large e-commerce retailers, and the Swiss as well as the Australian government among its customers.

 How does VSHN innovate?